Outstanding Doctoral Dissertation Award

 All doctoral dissertations successfully defended (or thesis accepted) during the calendar year prior to the nomination deadline are eligible for consideration.
 There is no limit on the number of nominations that can be made from any single institution or advisor.
 The key criteria used to evaluate the nominations include technical depth, significance of the research contribution, potential impact on theory and practice, and quality of presentation.

 The submitted dissertation should be a finalized version.
 Nominations are welcomed from any country, but only English language versions will be accepted.
 Nominations are evaluated by the Outstanding Doctoral Dissertation Award Committee.
+Nominations, including all supporting materials and endorsement letters, are due by January 31 of each year.
+Click the button below to submit a nomination.

 - Name, address, phone number, and email address of the nominator